Drizly

-Drizly is an online ordering and delivery platform that facilitates the delivery of alcohol from local retailers via its mobile app or website.
-As of December 31, 2020, the company had approximately 4,000 retail partners.
+Drizly was an online ordering and delivery platform that facilitated the delivery of alcohol from local retailers via its mobile app or website.
+During 2020, the company had approximately 4,000 retail partners.

-Drizly has proprietary identity document verification technology that allows drivers to verify the purchaser is of legal age to purchase alcohol.

-Drizly does not take a commission and can therefore operate without liquor licenses.
-Instead, Drizly charges retailers a monthly fee to use its platform.
-Drizly does not mark up the prices of alcoholic beverages.

 History

 Drizly was founded by Nick Rellas, Justin Robinson, and Spencer Frazier in 2012.
-The company launched its service in Boston in 2013, then expanded to New York, Los Angeles, and Chicago.
+The company launched its service in Boston in 2013 and then expanded to New York, Los Angeles, and Chicago.

-In 2015, the company raised a $13 million Series A round from Polaris Partners, Suffolk Equity Partners, Cava Capital, Fairhaven Capital Partners, and First Beverage Group.
+In 2015, the company raised $13 million Series A round from Polaris Partners, Suffolk Equity Partners, Cava Capital, Fairhaven Capital Partners, and First Beverage Group.

-In February 2016, Drizly expanded to Edmonton and Calgary, Alberta, Canada through a partnership with Liquor Stores N.A.
+In February 2016, Drizly expanded to Edmonton and Calgary, Alberta, Canada, through a partnership with Liquor Stores N.A.
 (LSNA).

 In August 2016, the company raised a $15 million Series B round.

 In July 2018, Drizly partnered with Anheuser-Busch to keep beer stocked in offices using Anheuser-Busch's Office Bud-e fridges, which use technology to automatically re-order beer when stocks run low.

-In September 2021, the company added a service that specifically delivers alcohol to weddings.
+In September 2021, the company added a service that delivers alcohol to weddings.

 In October 2021, Uber acquired the company for $1.1 billion in cash and stock.

+In January 2024, Uber announced that Drizly would be shutting down and would be merged with the Uber Eats app by March 2024.
+Uber also announced it would be shutting down its grocery shopping app Cornershop.